DrLex0/quake-frogbots/waypoint/README.md

 ### Slime

 With the old Frogbot, making paths through _slime_ was a no-go.
 Unaware of the danger, the bots would happily swim in the slime and get killed.
 The v2 Frogbot is smarter and will avoid paths through slime, but _only_ if the map contains a biosuit or invulnerability power-up.
-If it then picks up one of those items, the slime paths will be treated like normal paths and the bot may traverse the slime to reach something worthwhile.
+If a bot then picks up one of those items, the slime paths will be treated like normal paths and the bot may traverse the slime to reach something worthwhile.
 Therefore:
 - in maps with a biosuit and/or pentagram of protection, it is OK to create paths through slime if it makes any sense;
 - in maps that do not have those items, do not create paths through slime unless they're very short.